Who Is A Victim

-Copies of reports are available free of charge to victims, criminal justice agencies, parties involved in accidents and parents or guardians of juvenile victims.
+Copies of reports are available free of charge to victims, parents or guardians of victims who are a minor, criminal justice agencies, and parties involved in accidents.

 If you or someone you know:

-- Are being pushed, slapped, hit, or punched.
+- Are being pushed, slapped, hit, punched, or choked

-- Are being isolated from family and friends, or are not allowed to go places.
+- Are being prevented from visiting friends or family, or are not allowed to go places

-Victims of misdemeanor crimes that occur within the Casa Grande City limits are provided with victims’ rights information from the City Prosecutor’s Office, initially via mail.
+Victims of misdemeanor crimes that occur within the Casa Grande City limits are provided with victims' rights information from the City Attorney’s Office, initially via mail.
 The information is sent to the victim at the address listed in the police report.
-If you believe you are a victim of a misdemeanor crime being prosecuted by the City Prosecutor’s Office, and your address listed in the police report is incorrect, or you have moved or someone at the address might seize your mail, please contact the City Prosecutor’s Office at (520) 421-8600.
+If you believe you are a victim of a misdemeanor crime being prosecuted by the City Prosecutor's Office, and your address listed in the police report is incorrect, or you have moved or someone at the address might seize your mail, please contact the Victim Services Advocate at (520) 421-8600.